 Driving Safety Tips for Cell Phones

-Safety Tips for Cell Phone Use in Company Vehicles
+Tips for Use in Company Vehicles

 Companies with employees that must use their cell phone while driving should provide the worker with a hands-free device for their phone.
 Some companies offer driver safety training which includes demonstrating how and when the employee should use the cell phone.